Mirror (Lil Wayne song): Commercial performance

 In the United States, "Mirror" debuted at its peak of number 16 on the Billboard Hot 100, and at number six on the Hot Digital Songs chart, with 149,000 copies sold in its first week.
 It coincided with the release of Wayne's album Tha Carter IV.
 The single peaked at numbers 22 and 25 on the Billboard Rhythmic Songs and Hot Rap Songs charts, respectively.
 The Recording Industry Association of America (RIAA) certified it four times platinum.
 "Mirror" peaked at number 46 on the Canadian Hot 100.
 In Australia, the song peaked at number 26, while it peaked at number 12 on the Australia Urban single charts.
 The Australian Recording Industry Association (ARIA) certified "Mirror" two times platinum with 140,000 copies.

 In Europe, "Mirror" debuted at number 12 on the Danish charts, spending 10 weeks there.
 IFPI Denmark certified it twice Platinum due to its streaming numbers being equivalent to 200,000 copies and it was certified Gold for selling over 15,000 copies.
 The recording debuted at number 47 on February 18, 2012.
 It eventually reached its peak at number 11 on April 7, 2012.
 In the United Kingdom, the song debuted at 91 on the chart and peaked at number 17.
+It also peaked at number six on the UK Hip Hop and R&B Singles charts.
 The British Phonographic Industry (BPI) certified the song platinum.
 On the Dutch Top 40 charts, "Mirror" peaked at number 12.
 The song managed to peak at number 13 and 15 respectively in Slovakia and Switzerland.